dutes/ci_portfolio_one/README.md

 # Header

-- Chef-O-Mat header consisits of the site brand amabasdor and the page links to the main page, the web app and the seasonal pages.
+- Chef-O-Mat header consists of the site brand ambassador and the page links to the main page, the web app and the seasonal pages.
 - The nav bar transforms into a burger menu when the site is viewed at mobile size.
 - This allows the user to navigate on a wide array of devices and screen sizes.